Safety Tips & Information Related to Localized Flooding

 Throughout our watershed; ponds, wetlands, lakes, creeks & the Mississippi River are expected to rise as rain continues to fall.
 The National Weather Service estimates that total precipitation amounts will near 1 inch over the next few days.
 Looking at the extended forecast, atmospheric patterns remain rather active & unsteady.
 Therefore, the RWMWD is reminding residents of safety tips when dealing with localized flooding and some background information on rainfall and water management.

 - According to the Minnesota State Climatology Office, 2013-2018 has been the wettest six year period on record.

 - Over these six years, we have received an extra 30 inches of precipitation.

-- This wet trend has continued throughout the early months of 2019.
-The MSP Airport weather station has reported the 8th wettest start to a year on record (January 1st to May 21th, 2019).
+- This wet trend has continued throughout 2019.
+The MSP Airport weather station has reported the wettest water year on record (October 1st 2018 to September 30th, 2019).

 - Maintaining and monitoring emergency overflows to protect habitable structures from surface flooding.

 - Providing surveys and technical resources to local communities in order to efficiently prepare for implementing emergency response plans (protecting habitable structures).